jokob-sk/NetAlertX/docs/HW_INSTALL.md

 > [!NOTE]
 > This is an Experimental feature 🧪 and it relies on community support.
 >
+> Looking for maintainers for this installation method 🙂
+>
 > There is no guarantee that the install script or any other script will gracefully handle other installed software.
 > Data loss is a possibility, **it is recommended to install NetAlertX using the supplied Docker image**.